 Blog posts related to Tesla theater

-Last week Tesla started rolling out V10 to its fleet, but there are still quite a few Tesla owners who don’t have it.
-I’m seeing and getting quite a few questions about what upgrades you get if you have Media Control Unit version 1 (MCU 1), so I decided to summarize what I know in this blog post.
-If you have unanswered questions, please let me know and I’ll add them here.
-Here we go.
+Last week Tesla started rolling out V10 but there are still quite a few Tesla owners who don’t have it.
+I’m getting quite a few questions about what upgrades you get if you have Media Control Unit version 1 (MCU1), so I decided to summarize what I know.
+Let me know if you have unanswered questions!

 Past Tesletter articles